Annie Walker (Coronation Street): Storylines

 In late 1983, Annie took a break from the Rovers to stay with Joan, and in early 1984 her son Billy arrived to declare that his mother was "bowing out"; Annie had decided to retire without returning to tell her staff and friends personally.
 She convinced Billy to run the pub though his stay was very brief, as he had to sell the tenancy of the Rovers to pay his debts.
-Annie’s death was never addressed in the show but subsequent references to her were in the past tense.
+Annie's death was never addressed in the show but subsequent references to her were in the past tense.
 After Betty's death in 2012, while clearing out Betty's house, Rita Sullivan (Barbara Knox), Emily Bishop (Eileen Derbyshire) and Stella Price (Michelle Collins) found a copy of Annie's will, in which she bequeathed various items to Betty, Billy, Lucille and Concepta.
 A further letter, from Annie to Betty, said that Annie had wanted Betty to take over the running of the Rovers after her death.

 Reception

 After Speed's death, an appreciation of the character was published by The Guardian, in which Annie Walker was compared to former prime minister Margaret Thatcher, who had been nicknamed The Iron Lady, and the latter's son Mark:

+In a 2021 Radio Times poll, Annie was voted as the seventh best "soap pub landlord", receiving 5% of the votes.